The Carolina Windom 80 is parallel and approximately 8 feet away

 Buried four more short radials running northeast to northwest, plus

-running eastward, toward the house.
-Also added a six-radial grid
+another running eastward, toward the house.
+Also added a six-radial

-house, in the basement rafters.
-This grid was connected to the
+grid inside the house, in the basement rafters.
+This grid was connected

 Setup #5 - 24 Radials with Six in the Basement